kredar/kredar.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Me"
-excerpt: "About Me"
+# excerpt: "About Me"
 last_modified_at: 2022-02-05T10:23:16-04:00
 toc: false
 header: